telosnetwork/telos-decide/docs/ContractAPI.md

 Sets a new updater account and updater authority.
 The committee updater is the only account allowed to add, remove, or assign seats, as well as set a new updater or delete the committee.

-- `committee_name` is the name of the committee.
+- name `committee_name`: the name of the committee.

-- `treasury_symbol` is the treasury symbol the committee belongs to.
+- symbol `treasury_symbol`: the treasury symbol the committee belongs to.

-- `updater_account` is the new account name required for updating the committee.
+- name `updater_account`: the new account name required for updating the committee.

-- `updater_auth` is the new authority name required for updating the committee.
+- name `updater_auth`: the new authority name required for updating the committee.

-- `memo` is a memo describing the change.
+- string `memo`: a memo describing the change.

+Required Authority: `updater_acct@updater_auth`

 ```
 cleos push action trailservice setupdater '["jedicouncil", "2,TEST", "testaccountb", "active", "hand off authority"]' -p testaccountc